Top 11 Underrated Cities in the USA

 The best word to explain Portland is “quaint” because that’s truly what it is.

 You’ll love the small-town restaurants and shops that each have their uniqueness to them.
+It is the perfect place to visit for one of the best weekend getaways in the USA.

 The Old Port is walkable and still has some cobblestone streets and old brick buildings with character.
 What makes Portland so great is that it’s Maine’s largest city but it still feels homey.